 The majority of non-current assets are located in the Republic of Azerbaijan.
+Other segment information was disclosed in the notes.

-NOTES TO, AND FORMING PART OF, THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2022 (Continued)
+NOTES TO, AND FORMING PART OF, THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (Continued)

-29. RISK MANAGEMENT, CORPORATE GOVERNANCE AND INTERNAL CONTROL
+27. RISK MANAGEMENT, CORPORATE GOVERNANCE AND INTERNAL CONTROL